 The casino and the rest of the public areas encompass what seems like more square-footage than it actually does.
 The years of adding on to the property have made this one of the most rambling, most confusing gaming areas in town.
 I have gotten lost more than once but now have visited so many times that I know all the quickest routes from one side of the property to the other.
 Here’s one: if you are staying in the Octavius Tower and heading toward the Colosseum (which seems like the equivalent of walking from Rome to Venice), take the back hall past the buffet and then cut through the Appian Way shops.
 You’ll save yourself a bunch of time and footsteps.

 The good news about that rambling layout is that there are lots of options for gaming spaces.
 The main table area near the lobby is under a dome that dates back to the very early days of the hotel.
 Adjacent on both sides are some slots and video poker including two different high limit gaming spaces.
 On the other end is a big space with high ceilings and soft lighting near the Colosseum that includes more tables and a lot more slots (including the bulk of the penny and nickel machines.
 There’s also a huge sports book if you feel like betting on the ponies.

-Of course, I’d be remiss in not mentioning the Colosseum – a 4,000-seat showroom currently featuring big concerts from big name acts including Celine Dion and Reba McEntire, Brooks & Dunn.
+Of course, I’d be remiss in not mentioning the Colosseum – a 4,000-seat showroom currently featuring big concerts from big name acts including Celine Dion (through June of 2019), Mariah Carey, Reba McEntire, Brooks & Dunn, and others.
 If you get a chance to see a show there you should – it’s a nice room even if its not quite like being in Rome.